Oubayhe/InkWell/readme.md

     )
     ```

-## 6- Dark Mode Functionality 5- OAuth Authentication with Google
+## 5- OAuth Authentication with Google
 OAuth allow users to sign in and up with thier other applications accounts like Google, Meta, GitHub...
 After creating the components for the buttons, you need to follow these steps:
 1. Login to your Firebase account